jgm/gitit/README.markdown

 Plugins are small Haskell programs that transform a wiki page after it has been converted from Markdown or RST.
 See the example plugins in the `plugins` directory.
-To enable a plugin, include the path to the plugin in the `pluginModules` field of a configuration file.
+To enable a plugin, include the path to the plugin (or its module name) in the `pluginModules` field of a configuration file.
+(If the plugin name starts with `Gitit.Plugin.`, gitit will assume that the plugin is an installed module and will not look for a source file.)

 The gitit executable will be much larger if plugins support is compiled in.
 Plugin support is disabled by default.
 To enable support for